Service Birmingham contract

-The documents linked to on this page are the current contract, and schedules in place between Birmingham City Council and Service Birmingham and/or Capita, in respect of the provision of ICT services, contact centre services and revenues services and incorporate the various amendments to the contract agreed since the original agreement was entered into.
+The document links on this page are the current contract, and schedules in place between Birmingham City Council and Service Birmingham and/or Capita, in respect of the provision of ICT services, contact centre services and revenues services and incorporate the various amendments to the contract agreed since the original agreement was entered into.

 It comprises of